 All pools are double bank.

-Ballindalloch Estate offers six beats on the River Avon, spread over two area of riverbank.
+Ballindalloch Estate offers six beats on the River Avon, mostly with fishing on both banks.

-Five rotating beats of two rods supported by one ghillie.
+Five rotating beats of two rods supported by one ghillie; one beat fallow.

-Marches with Crown Estate and Ballindalloch Estate Water.
+Marches with the Crown Estate and the Ballindalloch Castle Beat on the Spey.

-All pools double bank except for top two beats.
+All pools double bank except for on the top two beats

-Four rods and does not require ghillie support.
+Four rods and does not involve ghillie support.